Accused of a Crime

 If you have been accused of a criminal offence, are due to attend the police station for interview, or require any urgent specialist advice or immediate representation, please do not hesitate to get in touch.

-You can contact a member of our dedicated team of criminal defence solicitors in London, Birmingham, and Manchester by telephone on:
+You can contact a member of our dedicated team of criminal lawyers in London, Birmingham, and Manchester by telephone on:

 - Brent & Camden London Office: 020 7624 7771